 Set the User's Status to Inactive

 This will freeze the user’s account, preventing them from making changes to any files.
 Their content will be frozen for all collaborators too, and Box Sync will also be disabled for the user.
+An inactive managed user's Box account continues to be a paid seat license.

 To apply the Inactive status: